wp-plugins/image-store/readme.txt

 * CSV sales download
 * CSV customer download
 * Sales menu: To keep track of you sales
-* Disable Store: To be use just as a gallery plugin
 * Image upload: Via a zip-file ( no zip-mod required )
 * Watermark function: You can add a watermark image or text
-* Image download: allow user to download image after purchase
+* Image download: Allow user to download image after purchase
+* Disable Store: Use just as a gallery manager and not a store
 * Folder import: add galleries by just uploading image through FTP
 * Public Galleries:  display your photos so that anybody can buy them.
 * Hidden image url: so that users don't know where your images are store